At School At War

 To help sustain role as a First World War school pupil, students are encouraged to dress as 1900s school children.

-Download the At School At War flier.
-Download sample Stage 2 At School At War visit plans from our Typical Visit page.
+Download sample excursion plans from our Typical Visit page.

 Note: The NSW Schoolhouse Museum does not hold artefacts or memorabilia relating to the wars.